efekos/Simpler/guide/Installation.md

-> This documentation is cancelled and only will be for tutorials, due to there will be a JavaDoc for Simpler soon.
+> This documentation is cancelled. see the JavaDoc.

 <!-- TOC -->
 * [Installation](#installation)